You should have an undergraduate degree of at least upper second class standard in a relevant subject.

 Months of entry

 Increasingly, no matter how we live, we know this 'world' primarily through the experience of living within and between cities.
-These cities continuously provide new challenges to understanding the constraints and potentials of both human and non-human life.
+These cities continuously produce new challenges for their inhabitants and administrators.
+In doing so, they also produce opportunities for understanding the constraints and potentials of both human and non-human life.

 The MA Cities and Society is a research and training programme designed to support strategic interventions in urban governance, design, institution-building and change, as well as social-spatial development.
-The programme focuses in particular on:
+Distinguished by it's theoretical rigour, integrity and amenability to experimental empirical research, the programme focuses particularly on:

 - The ways in which different forms of economic accumulation and economic practices impact upon cities, and how any city reflects a particular set of constraints and possibilities